Timeline of the Yemeni revolution (January – 2 June 2011): 23 February

 Eight MPs of the ruling party resigned from the party in protest against the violence used by the government against the protesters.

 Saleh ordered security forces to protect protesters.

 24 February

 Protests were reported across the city, including in the southern secessionist stronghold where one anti-government protester was reported killed as a result of a landmine blast at an anti-government protest in Lawder.

 Reports suggested Saleh had "instructed all security services to thwart all clashes and prevent direct confrontation between pro- and anti-government protesters".

 25 February – "Day of Rage"

 As many as 180,000 people marched across the country in yet another "day of rage."
-In Sana'about 30,000 anti-government protesters, ten times as many as had become "normal," convened in front of Sana'a University.
+In Sanaa about 30,000 anti-government protesters, ten times as many as had become "normal," convened in front of Sanaa University.

 Police opened fire on the protesters killing between four and eleven people and wounding forty-three.

 26 February

 Major tribes in Yemen joined the anti-government protests, including the Hashid and Baqil tribes.